Domingão do Faustão: History

 The series was originally slated to be hosted by Augusto "Gugu" Liberato, who had hosted a late-night show on SBT.
 However, during Carnival in 1988, SBT's owner Silvio Santos personally intervened with Globo's president Roberto Marinho to discourage him from hiring Gugu, allowing Santos to sign a lucrative extension with Gugu that would include prominent roles in SBT's Sunday afternoon lineup.
 Globo quickly hired Faustao Silva—who had hosted the late-night show Perdidos na Noite on Band—to host the show instead.
-Domingão do Fausto would premiere on March 26, 1989, featuring a mix of music, dance performances, and interviews.
+Domingão do Faustão would premiere on March 26, 1989, featuring a mix of music, dance performances, and interviews.
 Its main competitor at launch would be SBT's Programa Silvio Santos.

 The musician Caçulinha was part of the cast between 1989 and 2009.

 In October 1997, Faustão was overtaken in the ratings by another competitor on SBT, Gugu's Domingo Legal; both shows accounted for a total of 60% of Brazilian television viewership on Sundays.
 By the 2000s, Domingo Legal's viewership began to decline amid a scandal involving Gugu and the PCC.

 From 1991 to 1997, Silva also presented a New Year's Eve special for Globo as a spin-off of Domingão, Réveillon do Faustão; it was replaced by the Show da Virada.

 In 2008, Domingão celebrated its 1000th episode.
 In addition to the celebrations, Fausto was congratulated by some personalities, including then president Lula.
 In 2009, the program celebrated 20 years in the air, promoting the edition Melhores do Ano de 2008 (which was intentionally delayed).
 In December of that year, the resignation of some members of the cast and production was announced.
 Among them, Adriana Colin (merchandising), Caçulinha (literally little young brother - musical director) and Lucimara Parisi (director).